Telonof/TuneinCrew/README.md

 2. Follow the guide found here to make a valid XML file for TuneinCrew.

-3. Head into cmd.exe and call TuneinCrew.exe with an argument towards your XML file or just drag and drop the XML onto the exe.
+3. Head into the terminal and call TuneinCrew with an argument towards your XML file or just drag and drop the XML onto the exe in Windows.

+> If on Linux: When it asks for the location of the FDP file inside a wine drive, provide the path wine would use to get to that FDP file.
+For example, if it is located at /home/user/project/Radio_AAAA.fdp and in your wine prefix /home/user is mounted to D, then write D:/project/Radio_AAAA.fdp.

 4. Take the .zip file generated where the XML is located and install it as a mod in PitCrew.